w3f/polkadot-wiki/docs/learn-auction.md

 extinguished and the candle went out, the auction would suddenly terminate and the standing bid at that point would win.

-When Candle auctions are used online, they require a random number to decide the moment of termination.
+When candle auctions are used online, they require a random number to decide the moment of termination.

-Parachain slot auctions will differ slightly from a normal Candle auction in that it does not use the random number to decide the duration of its opening phase.
+Parachain slot auctions will differ slightly from a normal candle auction in that it does not use the random number to decide the duration of its opening phase.
 Instead, it has a known open phase and will be retroactively determined (at the normal close) to have ended at some point in the past.
 So during the open phase, bids will continue to be accepted but, later bids have higher probability of losing since the retroactively determined close moment may be found to have preceded the time that a bid was submitted.

-## Why use a Candle auction?
+## Why use a candle auction?

 The open and transparent nature of blockchain systems opens attack vectors that are non-existent in traditional auction formats.
 Normal open auctions in particular can be vulnerable to _auction